-EQST 1600 - Training for Timed Events (3 credits)
+EQST 1600 - Training the Barrel Horse (3 credits)

-The study of how fundamental concepts and basic horsemanship skills apply to training a timed event horse.
-Topics covered include conformation and bloodlines, types of equipment and its use, training methods.
+The student will study how fundamental concepts and basic horsemanship skills apply to training a barrel horse.
+Topics covered include conformation and bloodlines, types of equipment and its use, and training methods.
 Physical and mental conditioning of both horse and rider will also be stressed.
-Students will be introduced to the National Barrel Horse Association the concept of 3-D barrel racing.
-Course will include a 3-D competition in barrel racing and polebending.
+The student will be introduced to the National Barrel Horse Association and the concept of 4-D barrel racing.
+The course will include a 4-D competition in barrel racing and pole bending.
 The student must supply a horse and tack for this course.
 (2 lect., 2 lab)